-The year that I turned 50, a man in a position of power, immediately responsible for my safety and that of at least a hundred others, rubbed his hands across my ass after requesting a hug (this just after an exclusive tour that he gave me and my younger sister and her kids because of a family friend with whom he worked.)
+The year that I turned 50, a man in a position of power, immediately responsible for my safety and that of at least a hundred others, rubbed his hands across my ass after requesting a hug (this following an exclusive tour that he gave me and my younger sister and her kids because of a family friend with whom he closely worked.
+Captain and First Mate.)

 I took my time.
 I was afraid.
 Afraid of the response mostly.
 But also afraid to face how shocking and embarrassing the incident was, how shaming and surprisingly violating, how unforgettable, as hard as I tried.

-When I took the leap and reported it in December of 2017, two days after my 54th birthday, I felt almost buoyant.
-And terrified.
-Launched into some dark unknown.
+When I took the leap and reported it in December of 2017, a leap of courage via Facebook messenger, two days after my 54th birthday, I felt almost buoyant.
+And then terrified.
+Launched into some dark unknown…

 “In no way do I want to talk to this man, hear from this man, be connected in any way to this man,” I asserted.
 “I only want to be sure that other women in his proximity are safe because I am certain that I am not the only one.”